nextpyp/pyp/docs/workshop/dhvi_day1.rst

 Session 2 - Tomogram denoising and segmentation
 ===============================================

 For this session, we will use the SARC-VoV-2 dataset that was collected on a 300kV Titan Krios TEM using a Gatan K2 detector at 1.329A per pixel.
 Each tilt-series has 41 images recorded between -60 and 60 degrees with a spacing of 3 degrees.
-No frames are available for this dataset.
+No frames were recorded for this dataset.

 Import data and pre-processing
 ------------------------------